JimmyKenMerchant/RaspberryPi/README.md

 * `sound=jackb`: Balanced Audio Jack Output, use only in Sound Box.

+* `optimize=O1`: Change Optimization to -O1 (Optimize) in GCC

+* `optimize=O0`: Change Optimization to -O0 (Disable Optimization) in GCC

 **Preparation on [Arch Linux](https://www.archlinux.org/)**

-* I recommend that you use the latest version of Raspbian to compile and assemble.
+* I recommend that you use the stable version of Debian and Raspbian to compile and assemble.
 However, another Linux distro, Arch Linux can do the same.
 Arch Linux also gives you to install the newer gcc and binutils than other Linux distros.
 The preparation in Arch Linux is described below.
 Note that these tools are able to cross-compile, so you can use machines Arch Linux supports.
+Note that new versions of packages have often been ambitious.
+The algorithm of optimization in GCC will be changed.
+You may use `optimize=O1` to make the level down of the optimization, or use `optimize=O0` to disable optimization.

 ```bash
 # Update and Install